ArpitMakkar12/FinMate-Smart-Student-Expense-Tracker/README.md

 **FinMate** is a MERN Stack project built in 48 hours during **HackEd IT**, a hackathon organized in collaboration with **GrowthEd**.
 The project simplifies financial decision-making by offering intuitive and smart budget tracking and poll-based prioritization.

+> ⚠ *Note:* For the best viewing experience, please avoid using *dark mode* while browsing this README.

 ## 🚀 Deployed Link

 🔗 [Live Demo](https://fin-mate-smart-student-expense-tracker.vercel.app/login)